kronosta/y1-language/DOCUMENTATION.md

   - `@OSVersionMatch` : pops a string off the stack containing an operator concatenated with a representation of the version number.
 The operator can be `=` (equal), `>` (greater than), `<` (less than), `{` (less than or equal), or `}` (greater than or equal).
 The string popped goes on the right side, while the OS version goes on the left.
 Returns "true" if a match, otherwise "false".
   - `@And` : pops two values, either "true" or "false", does an AND gate, pushes the result
   - `@Or` : pops two values, either "true" or "false", does an OR gate, pushes the result
-  - `@Not` : pops a values, either "true" or "false", does a NOT gate, pushes the result
+  - `@Not` : pops a value, either "true" or "false", does a NOT gate, pushes the result
   - Anything else : pushes it to the stack
 - After the stack-based language finishes, a value is popped from the top of the stack.
 If it is exactly "true", the command will be run, with its output being placed into the program where this prepreprocessor directive used to be.